 The Ventura River Parkway Vision: Building on a legacy of conservation

 Land: A century ago, Ventura’s preeminent philanthropist, E.P.
-Foster, recognized the need to preserve the river for the public and donated the land for what are now Seaside Wilderness Park (the Ventura Fairgrounds), Emma Woods State Beach and Foster County Park.
+Foster, recognized the need to preserve the river for the public and donated the land for what are now Seaside Wilderness Park (the Ventura Fairgrounds) and Foster County Park.
+In 1956 Emma Wood State Beach was donated by Adrian “Buddy” Wood in memory of his wife Emma Grubb Wood, daughter of Alice Taylor Grubb, the prior owner of Taylor Ranch.
 In the past decade, the Ojai Valley Land Conservancy and and its partners, have protected more than 2,000 acres of habitat preserves and recreational areas along the river thanks to community fundraising efforts and matching state bond funds.

 Trails: The river parkway features one of the first rails-to-trails projects in Southern California, the Ojai Valley Trail, completed in 1989.
 Its nine miles connect with the six-mile Ventura River Trail and Omer Rains Trail to create one of the finest multiuse trail networks in the region.

 Habitat: Ongoing efforts to restore the river to a more natural state will culminate in the removal of the Matilija Dam.
 When the dam is gone, the river’s steelhead trout will gain access to 17 miles of ideal habitat.
 The plans also include restoring habitat along the stream bank and increasing sediment flows downstream to replenish sand-starved beaches along the coast.

 A Roadmap for the Future: What you can do